 Volunteer Iowa Programs

-AmeriCorps: a national service program that enables individuals to commit a significant amount of time to voluntary service designed to meet community needs.
-Volunteer Iowa administers the AmeriCorps state projects that operate only in Iowa and provides support to other national programs that have a site(s) in Iowa.
+AmeriCorps: a National Service program that enables individuals to commit a significant amount of time to voluntary service designed to meet community needs.
+Volunteer Iowa administers AmeriCorps State projects that operate only in Iowa and provides support to other national programs that have members serving in Iowa.

 Disaster Volunteers: Volunteer Iowa can provide resources to help emergency managers develop a plan to mobilize and manage unaffiliated/spontaneous volunteers who want to help and will flock from all over to assist their neighbors, friends, and even complete strangers during and after a disaster strikes.
 Register here!

-Iowa Mentoring Partnership: Volunteer Iowa provides certification, recognition, training, marketing,and technical assistance for local youth mentoring programs.
+Iowa MENTOR: A collaborative program of Volunteer Iowa that provides certification, recognition, training, marketing,and technical assistance for local youth mentoring programs.

 Volunteer Generation Fund: an opportunity created by the 2009 Edward M. Kennedy Serve America Act (SAA) designed to increase the number of people serving in meaningful roles as volunteers.
-In Iowa, Volunteer Generation Fund grants support volunteer centers in strengthening the infrastructure for effective local volunteering.
+In Iowa, Volunteer Generation Fund grants strengthen the infrastructure for effective local volunteering, through:

-Volunteer Centers of Iowa (VCI): a statewide network that connects, builds, promotes and mobilizes Iowa Volunteer Centers.
-Volunteer Centers of Iowa meet on a regular basis via conference call and in-person meetings.
-The meetings serve to provide training, networking and information-sharing opportunities for members.
+- Volunteer Centers of Iowa (VCI): a statewide network that connects, builds, promotes and mobilizes Iowa Volunteer Centers.
+Volunteer Centers of Iowa meet on a regular basis to provide training, networking and information-sharing opportunities for members.

 State Volunteer Recognition Programs: Volunteer Iowa coordinates the state of Iowa’s two most prestigious volunteer recognition programs: